Whitgift, East Riding of Yorkshire

-Whitgift is a small linear village in the East Riding of Yorkshire, England approximately 4 mi east of Goole.
+Whitgift is a small linear village and former civil parish, now in the parish of Twin Rivers, in the East Riding of Yorkshire, England approximately 4 mi east of Goole.
 It is located alongside the River Ouse and north of the A161 road between Goole and Scunthorpe.
 Ousefleet and Reedness are to the east and west respectively.
-It forms part of the civil parish of Twin Rivers.
 Historically Whitgift was part of the West Riding of Yorkshire.
+In 1961 the parish had a population of 191.

 Features

 There was for many years a Whitgift ferry, which may originally have predated the village.
+Between November 1606 and February 1607, a persistent cold weather spell froze the River Ouse, and the ferry could not operate.
+However, records indicate that ".. men, women and children, horses and wagons loaded went on ye water at Ouse here at Whitgift ferrie and son continued until ye xiiii day of Februarie...".

 Church

 The Church of Mary Magdalene (on the Whitgift side of the border between Whitgift and Reedness) dates from 1304 (replacing an earlier building, 11th–12th century or earlier).
 It has a famous clock with an unusual feature: instead of 12 (XII in Roman numerals) it has a 13 (XIII).
 Reasons vary, but local rumour relates that it may be due to the church being adjacent to a pub (now closed) at which the painter imbibed before completing the job.
 The church was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.